You have to try making an Easy Cuban Panini. They’re made with tender slow cooker pulled pork.

-I fell in love with Columbia Restaurant's authentic Cuban sandwich during a trip to Tampa.
-Inspired, I wanted to recreate the taste of an authentic Cuban sandwich that was gluten free.
+Inspired, I wanted to recreate the taste of an traditional Cuban sandwich that was gluten free.

 You can use either a regular or lite dressing.
 Both would be delicious!
 Just make sure the Thousand Island dressing you choose is gluten free.

-If you’re trying to cut back a bit on the calories or sweetener, use 1/2 cup monk fruit powder instead of the honey or agave nectar.
+Go sugar free: If you’re trying to cut back a bit on the calories or sweetener, use 1/2 cup powdered monk fruit sweetener instead of the honey or agave nectar.
 Every little bit helps!

 Putting together the Cuban panini